What We Do

 We research, interview, write and promote stories about science and the people involved in science.
 Our skill is in taking complex, lengthy and often sensitive information and distilling this into concise and simple plain English.
-We tailor each story’s messages to the needs of specific audiences.
+We tailor the messages of each story to the needs of specific audiences.

-We tell stories through newspaper, magazines, TV, radio, video, website, blogs, Facebook, Twitter, newsletters.
+We tell stories through newspapers, magazines, TV, radio, video, website, blogs, Facebook, Twitter, newsletters.

-We also tell stories about our natural, historical and cultural environments through interpretative experiences in visitor centres and museums, and on walks.
+We also tell stories about our natural, historical and cultural environments through interpretative experiences in visitor centres and museums, and along walking tracks.